CodeWithAloha/kuka/README.md

 ### Code Design
 Please leverage Husky for Code Style Checks (aka "Linting"), testing is optional.
-If you choose to do TDD, please run tests manually or feel free to contribute CI integration.
+If you choose to do TDD, please run tests manually or feel free to contribute code for the CI/CD implementation.
+Contributions are always welcome!

 ### Deploying the web app